Cloud7050/ff-mine/docs/guides/arr/shiva.md

 ## What

-- This fight involves the boss equipping weapons (Blade/Staff/Bow), which determine the attacks she will use
+This fight involves the boss equipping weapons (Blade/Staff/Bow), which determine the attacks she will use.

 **Phase 1**